 - It accelerates the ageing of the skin, delays wound healing, and contributes to osteoporosis.

 How common is tobacco use?

-The 2016 National Drug Strategy Household Survey found that 12.2% of Australians aged 14 and over are daily smokers of tobacco.
+The 2019 National Drug Strategy Household Survey found that 11% of Australians aged 14 and over are daily smokers of tobacco, a decrease from the 12.2% reported in the 2016 survey.
 Overall, smoking is declining in Australia.

 Tobacco and driving

 There is little evidence that tobacco impairs driving ability.
 However, smoking while driving, like eating and using mobile phones, does contribute to road accidents by distracting the driver and occupying the driver's hands.